gretelai/gretel-blueprints/docs/inference_api_beta/README.md

 # API Usage

-These sections details the specifics of making API calls for Tabular LLM.
+These sections detail the specifics of making API calls for Tabular LLM.
 All requests are made with `HTTP POST` requests.

 ## Make a LLM Request